dsreddy99/stash/docs/concepts/crds/backupconfiguration_template.md

     If we use the sample `BackupConfigurationTemplate` that has been shown above to backup a Deployment named `my-deploy` of `test` namespace, the backed up file will be stored in `stash/test/deployment/my-deploy` directory of the `stash-backup` bucket.
 If we want to backup a ReplicaSet with name `my-rs` of same namespace, the backed up data will be stored in `/stash/test/replicaset/my-rs` directory of the backend.

-- **spec.wipeOut :** `spec.wipeOut` indicates whether Stash should delete backed up data from backend if user delete respective `Repository` created by Stash for a target.
+- **spec.wipeOut :** `spec.wipeOut` indicates whether Stash should delete backed up data from the backend if a user deletes respective `Repository` created by Stash for a target.
 For more details, please visit [here](/docs/concepts/crds/repository.md#specwipeout).

 #### BackupConfiguration Template

-You can set a template for the `BackupConfiguration` object that will be created for respective target using following fields:
+You can set a template for the `BackupConfiguration` object that will be created for respective target using the following fields:

 - **spec.schedule :** `spec.schedule` is the schedule that will be used to create `BackupConfiguration` for respective target.
 For more details, please visit [here](/docs/concepts/crds/backupconfiguration.md#specschedule).

-- **spec.task :** `spec.task` specifies the name and parameters of [Task](/docs/concepts/crds/task.md) template to use to backup the target.
+- **spec.task :** `spec.task` specifies the name and the parameters of [Task](/docs/concepts/crds/task.md) template to use to backup the target.

-- **spec.runtimeSettings :** `spec.runtimeSettings` allows to configure runtime environment for backup sidecar or job.
+- **spec.runtimeSettings :** `spec.runtimeSettings` allows to configure runtime environment for the backup sidecar or job.
 For more details, please visit [here](/docs/concepts/crds/backupconfiguration.md#specruntimesettings).

 - **spec.tempDir :** `spec.tempDir` specifies the temporary volume setting that will be used to create respective `BackupConfiguration` object.
 For more details, please visit [here](/docs/concepts/crds/backupconfiguration.md#spectempdir).